 These interventions involve the removal of a student from the school environment because of the severity of the behavior.
+The duration of the long-term suspension is to be limited as much as practicable while adequately addressing the behavior (six to ten days).
 They may involve the placement of the student in a safe environment that provides additional structure to address behavior.
 These interventions focus on monitoring the safety of the school community and ending self-destructive and dangerous behavior.
 Staff should use these responses in a graduated fashion.

-- Parent or guardian notification - Parent or guardian/Student/Teacher/ Administrator conference - Refer to individual student support, response, or problem-solving team. - Develop, review, or revise individual student planning tools (e.g., Behavior Support Plan, Behavior Function Identification Worksheet, Behavior Collection Form). - Mental health evaluation referral (e.g., mobile assessments, counseling services). - Alcohol/Drug evaluation referral (e.g., Substance Abuse IOP). - Threat assessment evaluation referral
+- Parent/Guardian notification - Parent/Guardian/Student/Teacher/ Administrator conference - Refer to individual student-support, response, or problem-solving team. - Develop, review, or revise individual student planning tools (e.g., Behavior Support Plan, Behavior Function Identification Worksheet, Behavior Collection Form). - Mental health evaluation referral (e.g., mobile assessments, counseling services) - Alcohol/Drug evaluation referral (e.g., Substance Abuse IOP) - Threat assessment evaluation referral

-- Develop, review, or revise student reentry plan for optimal success upon reentry in the school. - Develop, review, or revise FBA and BIP. - Restorative Practice strategies (transition circle, family conferences) - Long-term suspension (six to ten days) - Long-term suspension may be referred to the assistant director of Student Due Process for a conference and decision. - Recommendation for Success Pathway placement
+- Develop, review, or revise student reentry plan for optimal success upon reentry in the school. - Develop, review, or revise FBA and BIP - RP strategies (e.g., transition circle, family conferences) - Long-term suspension (six to ten days) - Long-term suspension may be referred to the assistant director of Student Due Process for a conference and decision. - Recommendation for Success Pathway placement